Travel Nurse

 Online or Hybrid Travel Nurse Degree Programs

 Already licensed practical nurses can complete their associate’s degree in nursing through hybrid distance learning with Herzing University.
 While most of the coursework is offered online, students are still required to attend campus for some core coursework and labs.
 There are four sites to choose from, with one each in Ohio and Alabama and two in Florida.
-While this degree is sufficient enough to work as a nurse, many students who complete this program will transfer their credits to a bachelor’s of science in nursing program.
+While this degree is sufficient to work as a nurse, many students who complete this program will transfer their credits to a bachelor’s of science in nursing program.

 Rasmussen University Nursing School